bfrancom/benfran.com/_pages/about.md

 I’m one of those rare people with a weird balance of being both left and right-brained.
 I play well with others, remain calm in emergencies, and am a top performer whether alone or working with a team.

 I've never been one to just sit on their laurels (whatever those are) waiting for things to happen.
 I enjoy working with people, learning new things, and engineering cool solutions.
-Check out [this page for recruiting information.](/recruiters)

 I love working with people and technology, and specialize in technical leadership.
 A lot of what I do each day is craft innovative solutions and also help guide others in making great technical decisions.